Program overview

 Featured Experiences

-• Participation in culinary competitions, such as the Iron Chef competition, to showcase skills and creativity.
+• Participation in various culinary competitions, such as the Culinary Olympics and Iron Chef, to showcase skills and creativity.

 Career Options

-• Chef: Prepare and cook meals in restaurants, hotels, or catering services, specializing in various cuisines.
+• Chef: Prepare and cook a variety of dishes in restaurants, hotels, or catering services.

 • Food Service Manager: Oversee operations in restaurants or food service establishments, ensuring quality and efficiency.

-• Restaurateur: Own and manage a restaurant, focusing on menu development, customer service, and business operations.
+• Restaurateur: Own and manage a restaurant, focusing on menu development and customer service.

-• Catering Manager: Plan and coordinate catering services for events, managing staff and logistics.
+• Catering Manager: Plan and coordinate catering services for events, ensuring client satisfaction and quality food service.

-• Entrepreneur: Start and run a culinary business, such as a food truck, bakery, or specialty food shop.
+• Entrepreneur: Start and manage a culinary business, such as a food truck or specialty food shop, leveraging culinary skills and business acumen.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.